phoenixbf/aton/README.md

 * Multi-temporal (4D) visualization
 * Easily extensible through *plug&play* apps architecture and plugins

-The framework also provides a *built-in* front-end and services based on [Node.js](https://nodejs.org/) for deployment on servers, infrastructures or single-board computers; real-time collaborative features through the *VRoadcast* component and support for remote/immersive visual analytics.
+The framework also provides a *built-in* front-end and services based on [Node.js](https://nodejs.org/) for deployment on servers, infrastructures or single-board computers; real-time collaborative multi-user features and support for remote/immersive visual analytics.

 ## Getting started (quick)
 1) Install [Node.js](https://nodejs.org/) for your operating system.